 One mistake is all it takes, she heard her father saying again.
 Quiet indignation, self-loathing, resignation.
-As she stood there, staring down the barrel of her fiance’s gun, she was horrified to find Ben’s terror-stricken visage warped unrecognizable by his fear and hatred.
-It was an expression burned into her brain, one that by its very recollection proved what she knew about love–and about hate.
-That expression transported her back to a night five years earlier.
+As she stood there, staring down the barrel of her fiancé’s gun, she was horrified to find Ben’s terror-stricken visage warped unrecognizable by his fear and hatred.
+It was an expression burned into her brain, one that by its very recollection proved what she knew about love—and about hate.
 Moments, separated by years of placebos and lies, bled together.
 The unthinkable happened: the face of her beloved had become the face of Tyler Lamm.

 Lena had only been seven when she was made to understand her precarious place in the universe.
-It was a time of enviable innocence.
-It was back when her parents did not think twice about allowing her and her twin sister Rebecca to run alone through the wild forests of Georgia, on the outskirts of the town of Sonora.
-Theirs was a small community, but one their parents had sheltered them from.
+It was a time of enviable innocence, when her parents allowed her and her twin sister Rebecca to run alone through the wild forests of Georgia, on the outskirts of the town of Sonora.
+Theirs was a small community, one their parents had sheltered them from.
 It took only a single mistake, her father had ominously warned, for everything to fall apart.
 Lena didn’t know what was meant by that, but that balmy afternoon would be the last time she could claim such ignorance.